Today’s guide will show how to return and display multiple matches using the VLOOKUP function or apply the FILTER function.

 Because the FILTER function is available in Excel 2019 and above, we will show you the solution if you have an older Excel version.

 First, we will insert an additional column (helper column) into the data table.
-The COUNTIF function makes it easy to create a unique identifier for all matching results.
+The COUNTIF function makes creating a unique identifier for all matching results easy.
 The helper column uses the COUNTIF function to create a unique ID for each instance.

 Take a closer look at the formula in cell F2: